shaojiankui/ProfilesManager/README.md

 ##License

-ProfilesTool is available under the MIT license.
+ProfilesManager is available under the MIT license.